elastic-interval/pretenst/README.md

 ### Try it

 The app is live online at [https://galapagotchi.run](https://galapagotchi.run/), so you can see what it's like to experience this little fictional universe.
 You can test drive existing *gotchi* belonging to other people, or if you have a Twitter handle, you can claim a lot of land where you can evolve your own *gotchi*.
-Currently work in progress.
+This app is a work in progress, so stay tuned or maybe contribute.

 ### Multiverse evolution